resourced/resourced.github.io/api/source/index.html.md

 You can then query `Swap -> Used` this way: `/free.Swap.Used > 10000000`

-<aside class="warning">Data is just an envelope, don't include it in your query.</aside>
+<aside class="notice">Data is just an envelope, don't include it in your query.</aside>